ElectrodeYT/CustomTruthAndDareBot/README.md

 }
 ```

-Two files are used to add truths and dares, simply called `truths.txt` and `dares.txt`.
-Each line is a truth or a dare.
+Truths and dares are seperated into categories; each category is a file in a folder called `truths` or `dares`.
+A
+category may be present in either one of both of the types; that is to say you may have the same category in truths and
+dares, or may have a category where you only have truths or dares.